 There’s a shortage of doctoral-level nurses who are trained to teach the next generation of nurses.

-If teaching is your calling, a nursing PhD or Doctor of Nursing Practice can prepare you to meet a growing demand for nursing instructors.
-According to the American Association of Colleges of Nursing (AACN), American nursing schools turned away more than 78,000 qualified applicants from baccalaureate and graduate nursing programs in 2013, mainly due to faculty shortages.
+If teaching is your calling, a nursing PhD or Doctor of Nursing Practice can prepare you to meet the growing demand for nursing instructors.
+According to the AACN, American nursing schools turned away more than 75,000 qualified applicants from baccalaureate and graduate nursing programs in 2018, mainly due to faculty shortages.3

-With that shortage comes a great deal of nursing faculty vacancies.
-In October 2013, AACN reported over 1,300 faculty vacancies in a survey of 680 nursing schools with baccalaureate and/or graduate programs nationwide.
+In October 2018, the AACN reported over 1,715 faculty vacancies in a survey of 872 nursing schools with baccalaureate and/or graduate programs nationwide.
 More than 90% of those vacancies were positions requiring or preferring a Doctor of Nursing Practice, according to the AACN.3

 The need to improve the quality of patient care is a top priority.